dtbinh/myGraph/README.md

 			JOptionPane.showMessageDialog(null, "File not found, is not necessary to put the file extension, if you have"
 					+ "a file 'file.txt' , put just 'file' ");
 		} catch (ArrayIndexOutOfBoundsException e){
-			JOptionPane.showMessageDialog(null, "Probable your file dont follow the pattern to be read, see the pattern in <link github>");
+			JOptionPane.showMessageDialog(null, "Probable your file dont follow the pattern to be read, see the pattern in github.com/mateusduraes/mygraph");
 		}
 }
 ```